Crime & Safety · Updating An Existing Criminal History Record

 Orders to seal or destroy juvenile records must be initiated by the court of jurisdiction.

 Expungement/Deletion of Non-Conviction Information: RCW 10.97.060

-Non-conviction information may be deleted upon request of the subject of the record under provisions stated by RCW 10.97.060.
-You may download a copy of the WSP’s Request for Expungement/Deletion of Non-Conviction Records form, complete the information and mail it to the CHS Unit for processing.
+To request an expungement/deletion, download and complete the Washington State Patrol's Request for Expungement/Deletion of Non-Conviction Records form, and mail it to the Criminal History Section.
 Processing time may vary from 14-28 days.
 You will be notified of any action taken by the WSP on the request.

 Restoration of Firearm Rights: RCW 9.41.040 (4)

 Restores the individual’s right to possess a firearm for the specific charge(s) stated in the order and/or the petition within the state of Washington.